jjohnston-aims/hpc_workshop/day_2.md

 ### tee

-tee allows you to create a file like a redirect and then pipe it into another command.
+Tee allows you to create a file like a redirect and then pipe it into another command.
 This is useful for logging.
+Think of it like a T intersection.

-Does it also write to STDOUT? yes
+Also writes to STDOUT (unless that is piped to another command).

 Process streams
 ---------------

-In unis everything is a file, also process streams.
+In unix everything is a file, including process streams.

 You can generate a process stream from a command and use it like a file with `<()`